Beatrice Aboyade: Early life and education

+Personal life

+She was married to Prof. Ojetunji Aboyade, professor of economics, from 1961 until his death in 1994.

 Career

-Aboyade did not immediately become a librarian, but spent a short time at the Nigerian Broadcasting Corporation before she joined the University of Ibadan library as an Assistant librarian in 1962.
+Aboyade did not immediately become a librarian but spent a short time at the Nigerian Broadcasting Corporation before she joined the University of Ibadan library as an assistant librarian in 1962.
 She soon took up a new position as chief cataloger at the University of Ife in 1965.
 Three years later she returned to the University of Ibadan to lead their Reader Services.
-In 1972 she began to teach there when she became a University lecturer in the library science department.
+In 1972 she began to teach there when she became a university lecturer in the library science department.

-In 1978, she was promoted from senior lecturer when she was made a Professor of Library Studies at University of Ibadan, and She served as head of department of Library, Archival and Information Studies at the university.
+In 1978, she was promoted from senior lecturer when she was made a professor of library studies at University of Ibadan, and She served as head of department of Library, Archival and Information Studies at the university.
 She also ran the Rural Development Information System (RUDIS), which increased information access to rural people in Africa.
 Her work with RUDIS revealed that Nigerian rural libraries primarily served a functional requirement.
 The library books were used to show how to improve utilities such as roads, electricity, finance and piped water.
 Readers would find out about non local employment opportunities as well as information about fertilizers and trading opportunities.

+Death

+Beatrice Aboyade died on 3 March 2023, at the age of 87.